bevyengine/bevy/README.md

 These will not be included in your game (unless copied in by you), and they are not distributed in the published bevy crates.
 See [CREDITS.md](CREDITS.md) for the details of the licenses of those files.

-Finally, Bevy relies on the excellent work done by our [many open source dependencies](https://github.com/bevyengine/bevy/blob/main/Cargo.toml), each of which is licensed under their own corresponding MIT-compatible licenses.

 ### Your contributions

 Unless you explicitly state otherwise,